8 Ways a Resume Might Get You Fired

-Background checks will easily uncover a criminal past or dishonest embellishments on your resume.
+Background checks will quickly uncover a criminal past or dishonest embellishments on your resume.
 If you claimed a college degree or enhanced a previous job title or employment dates, there is a good chance this misinformation will be found in your background check.

 Let’s look at the eight most common lies on resumes, keeping in mind that any one of these falsehoods can get you fired.

 But, if you exaggerate by listing your title as Manager, that’s incorrect.
-Or maybe the title your previous employer gave you was Client Relations Specialist but you think the title is not appropriate and should be Customer Service Manager so you list that on your resume.
+Or maybe the title your previous employer gave you was Client Relations Specialist, but you think the title is not appropriate and should be Customer Service Manager, so you list that on your resume.
 That’s also false.

 The problem occurs when your new employer contacts your previous employer and asks about your job duties or puts you in a situation that you cannot handle.
-If you start calling in sick every time you are supposed to conduct an in-house training session because you have a fear of speaking, it won’t take long for your new employer to find you out.
+If you start calling in sick every time you are supposed to conduct an in-house training session because you fear speaking, it won’t take long for your new employer to find you out.

-5. Salary: All of us would like to be making more money, so why should it matter if you ‘beef up’ your last salary an extra $5,000?
+All of us would like to be making more money, so why should it matter if you ‘beef up’ your last salary an extra $5,000?
 Because it’s false information.
 This question is most likely to be asked of your previous employer.
 The truth will come out, so why lie about it?

 You probably have a gap in your employment somewhere that you want to cover up.
 So, you extend your employment dates to disguise the gap hoping that no one will notice.
 Again, this is easy to uncover in a quick telephone call to your previous employer.
 Why risk it?

-So, you speak a little Spanish and you list on your resume that you are bilingual and proficient in English and Spanish.
-Or, you claim that you are proficient in PowerPoint.
-You land the job and are given the task of creating a PowerPoint presentation for new clients or you are asked to be an interpreter for Spanish speaking clients.
+So, you speak a little Spanish, and you list on your resume that you are bilingual and proficient in English and Spanish.
+Or, you claim that you are experienced in PowerPoint.
+You land the job and are tasked to create a PowerPoint presentation for new clients, or you are asked to be an interpreter for Spanish-speaking clients.

 About the Author: